 The court can consider whether any information was withheld from the parties signing the agreement.
 A person may enjoy a high standard of living but be massively in debt.
 Hence the need for full disclosure of property and finances.

 Worse, a carefully planned façade of wealth could rise to the level of intentional fraud.
-If a spouse was purposely inducing a fiancé into marriage by rubbing elbows with the right people and appearing on exclusive occasions, this could be considered fraud.
+If a spouse purposely induces a fiancé into marriage by rubbing elbows with the right people and appearing on exclusive occasions, this could be considered fraud.

-Conversely, someone who appears to be of modest means may, in fact, be quite wealthy.
-Sam Walton, the founder of Walmart, even after becoming a billionaire, drove a pickup truck and wore clothes from his own discount store.
+Conversely, someone who appears to be of modest means may be pretty wealthy.
+Even after becoming a billionaire, Sam Walton, the founder of Walmart, drove a pickup truck and wore clothes from his discount store.
 Looks can be deceiving.

 Evidence of Fraud Duress, Undue Influence

-The law of whether Texas courts can consider evidence of fraud, duress, and undue influence in whether an involuntary execution of a premarital agreement is uncertain.
-This is due to the Texas Family Code, which makes involuntary execution and unconscionability the exclusive defenses to a premarital agreement as of September 1, 1993.
+The law of whether Texas courts can consider evidence of fraud, coercion, and undue influence in whether an involuntary execution of a premarital agreement is uncertain.
+This is due to the Texas Family Code, which makes unintended execution and unconscionability the exclusive defenses to a premarital agreement as of September 1, 1993.
 Courts agree that these defenses can be considered for agreements made on or before September 1, 1993.
-They are less certain for agreements made after.
+They are less specific for agreements made after.

 Were there threats?
 Duress includes a threat of violence, which would be persuasive evidence of involuntariness.
 By contrast, threatening not to marry unless a premarital agreement is signed is not compelling evidence.

-Competency is a question of whether a person could understand the agreement.
-Did the spouse have the legal capacity to contract at the time he or she signed the agreement?
-Was he or she mentally incompetent at the time?
+Competency is a question of whether a person can understand the agreement.
+Did the spouse have the legal capacity to contract at the time they signed the deal?
+Were they mentally incompetent at the time?
 Did the spouse sign the premarital agreement under the influence of drugs or alcohol?